ADGEfficiency/dsr-rl/notes/markdown/5_policy_gradients.md

 Natural policy gradient (TODO) addresses the convergence problem of policy gradient methods.
 The natural policy gradient requires an unscalable calculation of a second-order derivative and its inverse.
 There are two solutions to this problem

-1. approximate calculations of the second order derivative & its inverse (computationally expensive) - this is what TRPO & ACKTR do
+1. approximate calculations of the Fisher Infomation Matrix - this is what TRPO & ACKTR do via a Conjugate Gradient algorithm, which is a constrained optimization problem
 2. use a first order solution with soft constraints to approximate the second order solution - this is what PPO does

 PPO imposes a constraint as a penalty in the objective function.
 This soft constraint attempts to make the first order solution closer to the second order solution.
 Sometimes this constraint won't work, but the benefit of simplicity outweighs the occasional bad updates.